 Some of the many benefits of non-GMO organic Sweet Corn

-- Yellow varieties of corn have high levels of phenolic flavonoid pigment antioxidants such as b-carotenes, and lutein, xanthins, and cryptoxanthin pigments along with vitamin A.; these compounds are required for maintaining healthy mucus, skin, and vision.
-Consumption of natural foods rich in flavonoids helps protect from lung and oral cavity cancers.
+Yellow varieties of corn have high levels of phenolic flavonoid pigment antioxidants such as b-carotenes, and lutein, xanthins, and cryptoxanthin pigments along with vitamin A.; these compounds are required for maintaining healthy mucus, skin, and vision.
+Consumption of natural foods rich in flavonoids helps to protect from lung and oral cavity cancers.

-- Corn is a source of a phenolic flavonoid antioxidant, ferulic acid.
+Corn is a source of a phenolic flavonoid antioxidant, ferulic acid.
 Several research studies suggest that ferulic acid plays a vital role in preventing cancers, aging, and inflammation in humans.